djsudduth/keep-it-markdown/README.md

 -[ ] Docker version

 ## Thank You
 Thanks for trying this markdown converter!
-I hope you find it useful.
+I hope you find it useful!
 There's always room for improvement.
 Feel free to add issues to the issues list.